Take your study of literature to the next level while also learning how to become an effective teacher of college writing.

 - Financial support.
 Qualified students earn graduate teaching assistantships that cover most tuition costs and provide stipends, allowing you to focus on your studies.

-- A final degree project with strong mentoring from the faculty leads to timely completion on of the degree.
+- A final degree project with strong mentoring from the faculty leads to timely completion.
 Your final portfolio is supported through individualized attention from a committee of faculty and by a portfolio workshop course.
+It is tailored to your individual needs and plans—whether you are seeking further graduate study or a particular career path.

 Work closely with faculty who are internationally recognized scholars and authors.